 The suggestion was offered as a written comment during a recent meeting meant to gather public opinions, the report said.
 The report did not identify the person who made the comment.

 The comment, though, illustrates the broad nature of the discussions about the General Plan, which have stretched longer than leaders had anticipated but could come to a close in early March.

 There has long been an ideal that Main Street should not become a strip of national brands, even as some of the stores along the street now are a part of smaller, less recognizable chains.
 Without the national brands, Main Street offers Parkites and visitors a unique shopping, dining and entertainment experience, the street's supporters say.

 A late-January draft of the General Plan available on City Hall's website this week includes a section that addresses Main Street.
-The section's contents are not as bluntly worded as the written comment about chain stores, but the theory is broached.

 "If Main Street is to remain the heart of Park City, it is important that public facilities and local-oriented businesses remain in the Main Street historic district," the Main Street section says.
 "This is important to maintain the local pride in the District, continue reinvestment in the historic resources, as well as to enhance the long term economic viability of the area."

 The section also says Main Street should appeal to Parkites since "tourists want to be locals!"

 The report, meanwhile, includes several other recent comments gathered about the General Plan, also printed without the identity of the person who provided the input.
 The comments touch on topics like construction, traffic and air quality.
 Each of the issues has been debated in recent months.